Now that the New Year is upon us, it’s time to package up your outdoor holiday decorations and put them to bed until next year.

 Here’s where your handy label maker comes in.
 Now gather your storage solutions.
 As you know, I love the Container Store, Target and Amazon for storage bins and organizational tools.
-If you’re shopping at the Container Store online, you can search weathertight and regular, clear storage totes that match your budget, ranging from under $10 to over $100.
+If you’re shopping at the Container Store online, you can search weathertight and regular, clear storage totes that match your budget.
+The prices range from under $10 to over $100.
 You will need a trunk or another large storage container with wheels for Holiday Storage Steps 1 and 3 below.

-As you’re gathering your holiday storage solutions, make sure to stop by Michael’s, Jo-Ann Fabric, or any other fabric store and purchase felt or fabric as shown in this video–which you will later label using sticky letters or a black Sharpie marker.
+As you’re gathering your holiday storage solutions, make sure to stop by Michael’s, Jo-Ann Fabric, or any other fabric store and purchase felt or fabric as shown in this video You will later label using sticky letters or a black Sharpie marker.

-You’ll also want to purchase a canvas or other zippered bag to store and protect inflatables, plus 1-3 garden hose racks to store string lights, along with hooks to hang these racks in your garage, basement or game room.
+You’ll also want to purchase a canvas or other zippered bag to store and protect inflatables.
+You will also need 1-3 garden hose racks to store string lights and hooks to hang these racks in your garage, basement or game room.

 Holiday Storage Step 1–Create a mobile holiday storage unit